Job Search Tools and Strategies

 These are just a few of the valuable resources we advise students to use.

 - CareerLink: This hub is bustling with job opportunities.
 You can search for and apply to jobs and internships directly posted to the university site as well as a national job base.
 You can also search for campus employment and service-learning opportunities.
 Additionally, CareerLink offers advice on résumé writing, job hunting, interviewing, and negotiating job offers.

 - What Can I Do with This Major?: Connect your major to a career.
 Identify career options and job search resources for your major

-- TruTalent: Gain valuable information about your career and life goals as well as links to job opportunities in your fields of interest.
-Utilize key code
+- Focus 2 Career: Gain valuable information about your career and life goals as well as links to job opportunities in your fields of interest.
+(Access code: Lions)

 - Career Services Blackboard Organization Site: Enroll in our site to access valuable job-hunting resources as well as résumé and cover letter samples.
 To enroll: click the Organizations tab; search for Career Services; select Enroll from the dropdown menu next to Career Services.